Secrecy lies at the very core of power.—Elias Canetti, 1960

 Those who have exposed the extent of surveillance are fugitives and exiles from our paradise.
 They have played the role of the cursed serpent of Eden: the purveyor of illicit knowledge who broke the harmony between watcher and watched.
 The rest of us contemplate the prospect of dissent with careful unease, feeling that our individual and collective security depends on compliance.
 We are unwilling to cease our perpetual confessing.
 That murmuring of our thoughts and experiences into the listening ears of states and corporations—disguised by the loving online presence of our family and friends, or concealed by the vast anonymity of the Internet—is one of the great horrors of modernity.
 We cannot conceive of how what we reveal now about ourselves and our children might be used in the future, by the systems of governance that will arise amid the instabilities of a changing climate.
 And yet, for all that, the deep narratives of our culture tell us that the lost happiness of humanity consisted not of the harsh travails of private existence, but of just this: living naked and innocent within the absolute love of an omniscient watcher.

-Policraticus, by John of Salisbury, edited and translated by Cary Nederman, (Cambridge University Press, 1990).
+John of Salisbury, Policraticus, edited and translated by Cary Nederman (Cambridge University Press, 1990).

 The Letters of Robert Grosseteste, edited and translated by F.A.C.
 Mantello and Joseph Goering (University of Toronto Press, 2010).

-The Life and Afterlife of St. Elizabeth of Hungary: Testimony from her Canonization Hearings, Kenneth Baxter Wolf (Oxford University Press, 2010).
+Kenneth Baxter Wolf, The Life and Afterlife of St. Elizabeth of Hungary: Testimony from her Canonization Hearings (Oxford University Press, 2010).